-This project’s obvious outcome is to produce 3-minute documentaries but there is so much more we aim to do.
-We demand a commitment not only to deliver excellent films, but also to take part in activities designed to develop your skills.
-Including forming rewarding partnerships, identifying, targeting and connecting with audiences and increasing your understanding of marketing and distribution strategies in the current media climate.
+Participating in Loading Docs requires the delivery of an excellent film, but also to take part in activities designed to develop professional skills and provide new opportunities for your career development.
+These include forming rewarding partnerships, identifying, targeting and connecting with audiences and increasing understanding of marketing and distribution strategies in the current media climate.

-- Run a crowd funding campaign on Boosted
+- Run a crowdfunding campaign on Boosted in March/April.

-Promoting your work is a key element of this initiave.
-It does take time to get online and promote your stuff.
-But we will give you tools and strategies to approach the task logically and achieve the most impact not just for this 3-minute film but also for your entire career.
+Promoting your work is a key element of this initiative.
+It does take time to get online and promote your stories.
+But we will give you tools and strategies to approach the task logically with a view to achieve the most impact for you and your work.